5 Ways to Get Rid of Land That Won't Sell

 They all reach different audiences, so we recommend posting to all of them.
 Selling land online is all about maximum exposure.
-You want your listing posted in as many places as possible.
+You want your real estate listing posted in as many places as possible.

 There are also specialized land websites where you pay to list your property.
 The great thing about these websites is that everyone visiting these sites is actually looking to buy land.

 One is the Land.com family of sites which include Lands of America, Land And Farm, and LandWatch.
 According to Land.com, these are three of the most visited land websites with 12+ million visits per month to the network of sites.
 The additional exposure you'll get comes at a cost though.
 The 'Standard' listing starts at about $90 per month.